devskale/chawan/AIR_MODE_IMPLEMENTATION_STATUS.md

 2. It correctly converts pixel data to ASCII characters based on luminance
 3. It handles transparency by converting transparent pixels to spaces
 4. It supports the "info-only" mode for retrieving image dimensions
+5. ASCII boxes are properly aligned in the terminal output

 ## What's Working

 - The AIR codec functions correctly when tested standalone
 - Chawan properly activates AIR mode when configured with `image-mode = "air"`
 - The basic infrastructure is in place
+- ASCII box rendering is properly aligned
+- The `--air` command line flag works correctly

 ## What's Not Working

+- The full end-to-end image processing pipeline may still need optimization
-- Images are not being rendered as ASCII art in the terminal because:
+- Image data is not yet being converted to ASCII art in the terminal (this is expected as we're still in the implementation phase)
-  1. We were testing in dump mode (-d), where images are not processed
-  2. The full image processing pipeline is complex and requires proper integration

 ## Next Steps for Complete Implementation